 Typically, the injured worker receives two-thirds of their weekly pay based on their average weekly wage.

 Who Will Pay My Workers’ Comp Claim?

 In numerous states, the insurer is responsible for paying a claim, although it’s the employer’s responsibility to file a claim.
-However, in South Dakota and Texas, employers without employee’s compensation insurance coverage must pay the injured worker.
+However, employers without employee compensation insurance coverage in South Dakota and Texas must pay the injured worker.